Leon Levine Hall, 427

 Leon Levine Hall, 429

-Dr. Adam Hege, the Public Health Program Director, graduated from the University of North Carolina at Greensboro (UNCG) in 2015 with a Ph.D. in Public Health, with a concentration in Community Health.
+Dr. Hege, the Public Health Program Director, graduated from the University of North Carolina at Greensboro (UNCG) in 2015 with a Ph.D. in Public Health, with a concentration in Community Health.
 He also holds a Master of Public Administration (MPA) degree from Appalachian State University.
-A member of the Appalachian State University faculty since 2015, Dr. Hege is currently an Assistant Professor in the Public Health program within the Department of Health and Exercise Science.
-He currently teaches courses in Community Health, Health Policy, Ethics and Law, and Foundations in Health Behavior.
+A member of the Appalachian State University faculty since 2015, Dr. Hege is currently an Associate Professor in the Public Health program within the Department of Health and Exercise Science.
+He currently teaches Health Policy, Ethics and Law, and Professional Development in Public Health.
 His research focus is broadly on health disparities and the underlying social and environmental determinants of health.
 Specifically, this has included examining disparities among rural populations in the surrounding Appalachia communities in northwestern NC, with a focus on food insecurity, physical inactivity, adverse childhood experiences, and other general quality of life indicators.
 In addition, his work examines systems-level and policy-oriented occupational health disparities experienced among U.S. long-haul truck drivers and other transportation workers.
-Dr. Hege has numerous publications in peer-reviewed journals and presentations at regional and national meetings.
-Outside of work, Dr. Hege is married to Jennifer, an United Methodist minister appointed to the Western Conference of North Carolina and they have one daughter, Ellie.
+Dr. Hege has more than 20 publications in peer-reviewed journals, co-edited the text Public Health Nutrition: Rural, Urban, and Global Community-Based Practice, has co-authored two text book chapters, and presents annually at national and state conferences.
+Outside of work, Dr. Hege is married to Jennifer, an United Methodist minister appointed to the Western Conference of North Carolina, who also serves as an Academic Advisor in University College.
+They have one daughter, Ellie, who is a sixth grader at Blowing Rock School.
 Dr. Hege is an avid sports fan and golfer, loves to be outdoors, enjoys comedy movies, and just generally loves to hang out with and spend time with his family and friends.
 Learn More.

 EdD, Educational Leadership